MicrosoftDocs/sdk-api/sdk-api-src/content/authz/ns-authz-authz_rpc_init_info_client.md

 ## -remarks

-For a sample that uses this structure, see <a href="https://code.msdn.microsoft.com/windowsdesktop/Effective-access-rights-dd5b13a8">Effective access rights for files</a>  (https://github.com/microsoft/Windows-classic-samples/tree/master/Samples/Security/EffectiveAccessRights).
+For a sample that uses this structure, see the [Effective access rights for files sample](https://github.com/microsoft/Windows-classic-samples/tree/master/Samples/Security/EffectiveAccessRights).